Mato1111/archguide/Docs/General Info.md

 Example: `Y/n` hitting enter without typing anything will select Yes.  `y/N` hitting enter = No.

 ## Aliases
-^f37034
 Aliases are useful tools for the terminal that help automate certain tasks or just make them simpler.
-An example can be found [[Installing Packages#^c900d4|here.]]
+An example can be found [here](https://github.com/Mato1111/archguide/blob/main/Docs/Updating%20your%20System.md#bonus)

 Some built in aliases include:
 `~` is to your user/home folder.
 (Ex: cd ~/Pictures = cd /home/username/Pictures)